anhinga/2020-notes/research-agenda/README.md

 Interdisciplinary and collaborative research agenda

-The PDF file is at
+A subsequent version of this text is posted at

 https://www.cs.brandeis.edu/~bukatin/dmm_next.html